kellerflint/Course-Resources/content/AI For Devs - Course Project Proposal.md

 After submitting your proposal, we'll meet one-on-one to discuss it.
 This will be your chance to get feedback and make sure you're on the right track before jumping into the project work.
 Be aware that you may be asked to revise your proposal to ensure it meets the course requirements and sets you up for success.

-### Predefined Pathways
+## Predefined Pathways

  I have outlined two possible predefined pathways for your project.
 These are designed to align with core areas of AI we'll be covering in the course.
 You're welcome to choose one of these, or propose a custom pathway (more on that option later).

-#### Machine Learning Data Analytics
+### Machine Learning Data Analytics

-In this pathway, you'll work with real-world datasets to solve problems using machine learning techniques.
+In this pathway, you'll work with real-world datasets to solve problems or make predictions using machine learning techniques.
 Your project should involve:
 - Finding and preparing a substantial dataset from a reputable source
 - Performing exploratory data analysis (EDA) to understand your data
-- Applying and comparing at least two different machine learning models (e.g., linear or logistic regression, decision trees, random forest, etc.)
+- Applying and comparing at least two different machine learning models (e.g., linear or logistic regression, decision tree, random forest, neural network, etc.)
 - Conducting model evaluation
 - Interpreting the results of your model
 - Addressing real-world considerations like data preprocessing, feature engineering, and handling imbalanced data

-Example project:
+Example projects that align with this pathway:
 - Use a dataset of home features (e.g., square footage, number of bedrooms, etc.) to predict house prices.
 Identify which features are most influential in determining home price.
 - Analyze patient data to predict the likelihood of a specific disease (e.g., diabetes or heart disease).
 Identify the factors that contribute most to the diagnosis.
 - Use demographic and academic data to predict student performance on standardized tests.
 Identify what factors most influence student success.